 Quiraing - Waking up to a hearty Scottish breakfast on the Isle of Skye is a delight.
 As the tour heads north from Portree to explore the Trotternish Peninsula, visitors can relax and enjoy the sights as the guide takes them to the Old Man of Storr, Kilt Rock, and the Quiraing.
 While geological explanations exist for these landscapes, local folklore involving Fairies, Fishermen, and Giants is more intriguing.

-Skye Museum of Island Life - In the far north of Skye, in Kilmuir, sits the Museum of Island Life (available April-October).
+Skye Museum of Island Life - In Kilmuir, in the far north of Skye, sits the Museum of Island Life (open April-October).
 Housed in ancient, stone-built thatched roof cottages known as Black Houses, the museum is filled with domestic, farming, and fishing artifacts, offering a glimpse into island life on Skye a hundred years ago.
 Visitors may hear the lilting sound of Gaelic, the ancient language of the Highlands and Islands, spoken fluently by the museum’s keepers.

-Portree Harbour - As the tour loops around north Skye, clear days offer magnificent views across the sea to the Torridon Mountains and the Isle of Lewis in the Outer Hebrides.
-The tour returns to Portree for lunch and perhaps some shopping in the town’s craft and gift shops.
+Portree Harbour - As the tour loops around north Skye, clear days offer magnificent views across the sea - east to the Torridon Mountains and west to the Isle of Lewis in the Outer Hebrides.
+The tour returns to Portree for lunch and perhaps some shopping in the town’s many craft and gift shops.

 Sligachan Old Bridge - The Sligachan River flows majestically from the Black Cuillin Mountains, a magical location for the guide to share local folklore about the island’s Faeries and Giants.

-Plockton Harbour - After lunch, the tour heads south over the Cuillin Mountains, bidding farewell to Skye as it travels through Kyle of Lochalsh to Loch Carron and the picturesque village of Plockton.
+Plockton Harbour - After lunch, the tour heads south over the Cuillin Mountains, through Kyle of Lochalsh to Loch Carron, and the picturesque village of Plockton.

 During the summer season (April-October), there is an option for a one-hour cruise with Calum’s Seal Tours.
-Calum, a local legend, guarantees seal sightings with a 100% money-back promise.
-Along with seal sightings and Calum’s unique commentary, lucky visitors might see Golden Eagles, White Tailed Sea Eagles, or Sea Otters.
+Calum, a local legend, guarantees seal sightings with a 100% money-back guarantee if not.
+Along with seal sightings and Calum’s unique commentary, lucky visitors might see Golden Eagles, White Tailed Sea Eagles, or even Sea Otters.

-The cruise is not currently possible due to Covid-19 restrictions.
+The cruise is currently unavailable due to Covid-19 restrictions.

-For those preferring to stay on land, there is an option for a short hike through nearby woodland or to explore Plockton until it’s time to depart.
+For those preferring to stay on land, there is an option for a short hike through nearby woodland or to explore Plockton until it’s time to move on.

-Inverness - Arrival in Inverness is at approximately 6:30 PM at the city-center drop-off - 26 Queensgate, Inverness IV1 1DJ.
-The evening is free to explore the city or meet fellow travelers for a meal in a local restaurant or traditional Highland pub.
-Inverness offers a variety of establishments, whether trying the national dish of Haggis, Neeps & Tatties, with a dram of Scotch Whisky or a Local Organic Beer (try the Black Isle Brewery Bar!).
+Inverness - Arrival in Inverness is around 6:30 PM at the city-center drop-off - 26 Queensgate, Inverness IV1 1DJ.
+The evening is free to explore the city or join fellow travelers for a meal in a local restaurant or traditional Highland pub.
+Inverness offers a wide variety of establishments, whether trying the national dish of Haggis, Neeps & Tatties, with a dram of Scotch Whisky or a Local Organic Beer (try the Black Isle Brewery Bar!).
 During peak season, booking a table ahead is advisable for larger groups.
-After dinner, the world-famous Hootenanny bar, featuring traditional Scottish musicians, is recommended.
+After dinner, the world-famous Hootenanny bar is recommended, featuring traditional Scottish musicians every night.

 Accommodation in Inverness must be booked independently, but assistance is available if needed.